 Frank: People scare better when they're dying.

-The casting of Henry Fonda against type as the ruthless villain Frank is simply a stroke of genius.
-Fonda delivers a chilling performance, literally a child killer, his ice-cold blue eyes emanating an utter lack of emotion as he makes his way West, gathering property and riches on behalf of Morton.
+Henry Fonda built his career playing morally upright roles standing on the side of right, and his against-type casting as the ruthless villain Frank is a stroke of genius.
+He delivers a chilling performance, literally a child killer, his ice-cold blue eyes emanating an utter lack of emotion as he makes his way West, gathering property and riches on behalf of Morton.

 Frank: How can you trust a man who wears both a belt and suspenders?
 The man can't even trust his own pants.

-Bronson was born to portray Harmonica, a man who influences events but says very little, his eyes and sorrowful tune carrying the burden of a haunted past, and a burning desire to impart revenge for an injustice that will remain a mystery until the final 10 minutes.
+Harmonica is more a title than a name, and Bronson was born to play a mission-driven man who influences events but says very little.
+His eyes and sorrowful tune carry the burden of a haunted past and a burning desire to impart revenge for an injustice that will remain a mystery until the final 10 minutes.

-Jason Robards gets the showiest role as the bandit Cheyenne.
+The showiest and most human role belongs to Jason Robards as the bandit Cheyenne.
 Stopping just short of being the noble savage, Robards plays Cheyenne as the outlaw resigned to a jagged life of recurring capture and escape, observing the territory that he operates in getting smaller as men like Morton expands the reach of the law.
 Cheyenne is nothing if not a survivor, able to meet, understand and control every challenge, including identifying true allies like Harmonica although they may look like the most dangerous of enemies.

-Claudia Cardinale is surprisingly excellent as Jill, representing civilization's shift west in search of a better future.
-Sensual and not hiding neither her past nor her vulnerability, Cardinale proves to be a match for the three men who immediately descend on her in Sweetwater.
+The fundamental changes inevitably moving west are represented by a woman.
+Claudia Cardinale is surprisingly excellent as Jill, representing civilization's shift in search of a better future.
+Sensual and not hiding neither her past nor her vulnerability, Cardinale's Jill has limited time to untangle the agendas of three men who immediately descend on her in Sweetwater.
 Effectively sparring with Cheyenne, doing enough to live through her encounter with Frank, and trusting her instincts as Harmonica helps to uncover her destiny, Jill uses all her survival tricks to withstand a most unexpected introduction to life at the western end of the rail line.

 Jill: If you want to, you can lay me over the table and amuse yourself.
 And even call in your men.
 Well.
 No woman ever died from that.
 When you're finished, all I'll need will be a tub of boiling water, and I'll be exactly what I was before - with just another filthy memory.